Anna Faris: Breakthrough with Scary Movie (2000–2006)

 Faris's breakout role came in 2000 when she starred in the horror-comedy parody film Scary Movie, portraying Cindy Campbell, a play on the character of Sidney Prescott (Neve Campbell) in the slasher thriller Scream.
 It marked her first starring credit, as she had appeared only in small and supporting parts in theater plays and low-budget features.
 She found the experience a "great boot camp" for her, as she told UK's The Guardian in 2009, explaining that she "hadn't done much before that.
 With those movies, you have to be so exact with your props and the physical comedy and everything, so it was a great training ground."
 Scary Movie was a major commercial success, ranking atop the box office charts with a US$42 million opening weekend gross.
 It went on to earn US$278 million worldwide.
 For her performance, Faris received nominations for the Breakthrough Female Performance and Best Kiss Awards at the 2001 MTV Movie Awards.
 She subsequently reprised her role in Scary Movie 2, released on July 4, 2001.

 Her next film role was that of the lesbian colleague of a lonely and traumatized young woman in the independent psychological thriller May (2002), which premiered at the Sundance Film Festival and was released in selected theaters.
 In its review, The Digital Fix found it "one of the finest examples of independent American genre filmmaking" and asserted that Faris played her role "with an infectious level of enthusiasm, frequently skirting the border between a believable performance and one that is completely over the top, but always managing to come down on the right side."
 Later in 2002, she starred alongside Rob Schneider and Rachel McAdams in the comedy The Hot Chick, about a teenage girl whose mind is magically swapped with that of a 30-year-old criminal.
 It was a modest commercial success, grossing US$54 million worldwide.

-In 2003, Faris was "cast last-minute" opposite Bill Murray and Scarlett Johansson in Sofia Coppola's drama Lost in Translation, where she played a "bubbly, extroverted" actress getting in with an aging actor in Tokyo.
+In 2003, Faris was "cast last-minute" opposite Bill Murray and Scarlett Johansson in Sofia Coppola's drama Lost in Translation, where she played a "bubbly, extroverted" actress.
 She felt the film gave her the chance to get people to know her body of work a "little more," and called it "the best experience of [her] life" at the time.
 While Variety remarked that Faris "contributes an amusing turn" as her "vacuous movie star" character, New York Times concluded that the actress, "who barely registers in the Scary Movie pictures—and she's the star—comes to full, lovable and irritating life as a live-wire starlet [...] this movie will secure her a career."
 Budgeted at US$4 million, Lost in Translation grossed US$119.7 million globally.
 She portrayed Cindy Campbell for the third time in 2003's Scary Movie 3.